RandyDaddis/nested-CSS-Grid-and-Flexbox-Playground/README.md

 <p>In light of those issues, it does respond fairly well on a small viewport.
 This is a work-in-progress that I will update as I find the time to do so. </p>

+<p>I have also created a [CodePen.io pen which utilizes static data](https://codepen.io/randydaddis/pen/LqEjEg).
+I will update this example to make it responsive once I have completed the Github example.</p>

 >**Note:** One of the limitations with CSS Grid Layout Module Level 1 is that Grid items must be direct children of the grid container.